-We are committed to reducing the impact of our symposia on the environment by working closely with organisers, suppliers, and delegates to ensure that environmental friendly policies and procedures are in place at every stage of planning and throughout each event.
+We are committed to reducing the impact of our symposia on the environment by working closely with organizers, suppliers, and delegates to ensure that environmental friendly policies and procedures are in place at every stage of planning and throughout each event.
 In order to achieve this, we have put in place the following initiatives to reduce our environmental impact.

 We are committed to adopting best practices wherever possible, and throughout each stage of planning, we expressly discuss environmental issues and opportunities, encourage conference calls, and use digital media for promotional materials and general event coordination.
 We also offer electronic abstract submission and electronic registration using the web and email.